 If everything goes well during the trip, you don’t need travel insurance, but if you get sick or fall and hurt yourself, you just need to call the insurance company and they will indicate where you will be attended to.

-You don’t need to worry about speaking a foreign language in a stressful situation, nor do you need to pay for the on-site consultation and then ask for a refund.
+You don’t need to worry about speaking a foreign language in a stressful situation (they speak english), nor do you need to pay for the on-site consultation and then ask for a refund.

 It is really very comfortable for a very low price!